Hybrid Summer School

 About the Summer School

-This year’s Summer School expands over 2 preliminary webinars and 7 days of lectures and exercises in August.
+This year’s Summer School expands over 3 preliminary webinars and 8 days of lectures and exercises in July/August.
 The summer school will be offered in a hybrid format.

-We offer a 3-Day Summer School: Introduction to Intensive Longitudinal Methods (1st – 3rd) and an 8-Day Summer School: Introduction to Intensive Longitudinal Methods & Dyadic Data Analysis (1st - 10th) as options for participating:
+We offer a 3-Day Summer School: Introduction to Intensive Longitudinal Methods (Part 1, July 31st – August 2nd), an 8-Day Summer School: Introduction to Intensive Longitudinal Methods & Dyadic Data Analysis (Part 1 & 2, July 31st - August 9th) and a 5-Day Summer School: Dyadic Data Analysis (Part 2, August 3rd - August 9th) as options for participating:

-3-Day Summer School: Introduction to Intensive Longitudinal Methods: Consists of three days (Part 1: 1st to 3rd of August) of live teaching and two preliminary webinars.
+3-Day Summer School: Introduction to Intensive Longitudinal Methods (Part 1): Consists of three days (July 31st - August 2nd) of live teaching and three preliminary webinars.
 This workshop is ideal for those who are beginning to work with longitudinal data.

-7-Day Summer School: Introduction to Intensive Longitudinal Methods & Dyadic Data Analysis: Consists of eight days (Part 1: 1st to 3rd of August; Part 2: 4th to 10th of August; break within the weekend from 6th to 7th) of live teaching and two preliminary webinars.
+8-Day Summer School: Introduction to Intensive Longitudinal Methods & Dyadic Data Analysis (Part 1 & 2): Consists of eight days (July 31st - August 2nd; August 3rd - 9th of August; break within the weekend from 5th to 6th) of live teaching and three preliminary webinars.
 The summer school is suitable for researchers who already have some experience with longitudinal data.
 Ideally you have data which you would like to analyze, but we will also provide practice data sets.